Seven Thunders (film): Plot

-In 1943, Dave (Stephen Boyd), an officer, and Jim (Tony Wright), escape from separate prison camps and are paired together by the underground.
+In 1943, Dave, an officer, and Jim, escape from separate prison camps and are paired together by the underground.
 They are taken to Marseille by a fishing boat captain to wait in the Old Port Quarter for the right opportunity to try for Britain.
-While they wait, local woman Lise (Anna Gaylor) falls in love with Dave.
+While they wait, local woman Lise falls in love with Dave.
 He is attracted to her, but is engaged.

-As a sub-plot, Emile Blanchard (Eugene Deckers) refers those desperate to leave France to his associate Dr. Martout (James Robertson Justice), unaware Martout is a serial killer who grows rich from his crimes (this character parallels the real life French poisoner Marcel Petiot).
-Jewish undertaker Schlip and ex-Vichy official Bourdin (George Coulouris) become his latest victims during the film.
+As a sub-plot, Emile Blanchard refers those desperate to leave France to his associate Dr. Martout, unaware Martout is a serial killer who grows rich from his crimes (this character parallels the real life French poisoner Marcel Petiot).
+Jewish undertaker Schlip and ex-Vichy official Bourdin become his latest victims during the film.

 Given an ultimatum by his displeased superiors to do something about the French Resistance, the German military commander of the city decides to evacuate and demolish the crime-infested Old Quarter, where Dave and Jim are hiding, with only two hours' warning.
 Dave wants to wait for the fishing captain, but Jim chooses to try Dr. Martout.
 When the captain does show up, Dave goes to fetch Jim, barely saving him from becoming Martout's 100th victim.
 Martout escapes in his car, but in his haste, crashes and is killed.
 With buildings blowing up right and left, the pair make their way, with Lise's help, to the boat and freedom.
 Aboard the boat, Dave and Lise embrace.